 Phantom power is where a small trickle of electricity still runs to items like phone chargers and devices on stand by.

-Using a power strip will also protect your from power surges so well worth the small investment.
+Using a power strip will also protect you from power surges so well worth spending a small amount of money.
 This is the power strip we have.

 7. Wash clothes on a cold wash

 There is no need to be washing everything at 60, most detergents and clothes are now designed to be washed at 40 or even 30.

 Many machines have a short wash that is also energy saving that you can use for lightly soiled clothes.
 My new machine has a 20 minute option as well as the normal 3 hour wash.